ternandsparrow/wild-orchid-watch-pwa/tests/human-testing.md

 # Test cases for humans to run
 This is pretty much what QA is.

+Be sure to run the tests on various devices/browsers, e.g:
+- iOS (all browsers are Safari under the covers)
+- Android Chromium
+- Android Firefox
+- Android Samsung Internet
+- macOS Safari
+- macOS/Windows/Linux Chromium/Firefox/Edge

 ## Login
 - open a clean browser window (private/incognito will do)